Casperita Pumpkin (F1 Hybrid 77 Days)

 Germination: 7-10 days

 Germination Temperature: Optimum soil temperatures 70-90ºF.
 Planting in soil under 70ºF may result in poor germination.

 Seed Sowing Depth: ½ -1” deep

-Tips: Heavy feeders, requiring high nitrogen.
-Plant into fertile soil or amend with compost or manure.
-Heavy water needs, mulch and supply adequate water, at least 1” per week for optimum growth.
+Tips: Heavy feeders, require high nitrogen.
+Plant the Casperita Pumpkin into fertile soil or amend with compost or manure.
+Heavy water needs, mulch, and supply adequate water, at least 1” per week for optimum growth.